 - Lung Cancer Basics

 Many lung cancer patients find themselves in need of financial assistance at some point in the journey.
-The truth is, many times the kind of help patients and their loved ones would find most helpful is not available.

 The Cancer Financial Assistance Coalition

 A searchable database of both medical and non-medical financial assistance (national and regional) all over the US.